gregfelice/emacs-dx/emacs-dx.md

 - Developer

 - Acquisition
-    - # developers aware of solution
+    - num of developers aware of solution
-	- # developers downloading solution
+	- num of developers downloading solution

   - Activation
     - Time to hello world in language & workflow of choice